stephanmg/stephanmg/README.md

 # About me

-After my postdoc stages as detailed below, I'm currently in the process of transitioning from pure academia to R&D industry.
+I'm an applied mathematician and completed my postdoc stages as detailed below.

+I'm currently aspiring to transit from pure academia to R&D industry by the end of 2026.

 An excerpt of my works are showcased below.
 I'm mainly interested in applying novel and established mathematical tools in the field of systems biology for conducting pre-clinical and translational research in the life sciences.

 If my background and skills match your company's profile, I would be happy to connect - please reach out via the contact information below.